timescale/timescaledb/README.md

 Below are a few current limitations of our database, which we are actively working to resolve:

-- Anyone using TimescaleDB currently needs superuser privileges (this is getting fixed very soon)
+- Any user has full read/write access to the metadata tables for hypertables.
+- Permission changes on hypertables are not correctly propagated.
 - `create_hypertable()` can only be run on an empty table
 - `COPY`ing a dataset will currently put all data in the same chunk, even if chunk size goes over max size.
-For now we recommend breaking down large files for `COPY` (e.g., large CSVs) into smaller files that are slightly larger than max_chunk size (currently 1GB).
+For now we recommend breaking down large files for `COPY` (e.g., large CSVs) into smaller files that are slightly larger than max_chunk size (currently 1GB by default).
 We provide `scripts/migrate_data.sh` to help with this.
 - Custom user-created triggers on hypertables currently will not work (i.e., fire)